Things to do in Melbourne

 Melbourne Cricket Ground (MCG)

-The Melbourne Cricket Ground (MCG) is one of the most impressive stadia in the world, and is well worth a visit even for non-sporting types.
-Originally built in 1853 for the Melbou…
+The Melbourne Cricket Ground is one of the world's great sporting stadiums and is well worth a visit, even for those with only a passing interest in sport.
+First established in 185…

 Melbourne Cricket Ground (MCG)